 The Bornite Project is located within the Arctic Alaska Terrane, a sequence of mostly Paleozoic continental margin rocks that make up the Brooks Range and North Slope of Alaska.
-It is within the Phyllite Belt geologic subdivision, which together with the higher-grade Schist Belt, stretches almost the entire length of the Brooks Range and is considered to represent the hinterland of the Jurassic Brooks Range orogeny.
-The southern margin of the Phyllite Belt is marked by mélange and low angle faults associated with the Kobuk River fault zone, while the northern boundary is thought to be gradational with the higher-grade metamorphic rocks of the Schist Belt.
+It is within the Phyllite Belt geologic subdivision, which together with the higher-metamorphic grade Schist Belt, stretches almost the entire length of the southern Brooks Range and is considered to represent the hinterland of the Jura-Cretaceous Brookian orogeny.
+The southern margin of the Phyllite Belt is marked by mélange and low-angle faults associated with the Kobuk River fault zone, while the northern boundary is thought to be gradational with the higher-grade metamorphic rocks of the Schist Belt.

-The geology of the Bornite resource area is composed of alternating beds of carbonate rocks (limestone and dolostone) and calcareous phyllite.
-Limestone transitions laterally into dolostone, which hosts the majority of the mineralization and is considered to be hydrothermal in origin.
-Spatial relationships and petrographic work establish dolomitization as genetically related to early stages of the copper mineralizing system.
+The geology of the Bornite resource area is composed of alternating inervals of carbonate rocks (limestone and dolostone) and calcareous phyllite.
+Limestone transitions laterally into dolostone near zones of mineralization and is considered to be hydrothermally altered.
+Spatial relationships and petrographic work suggest that dolomitization is genetically related to early stages of the copper mineralizing system; however, recent re-logging has questioned this view.

-Work by Trilogy in 2015 focused on furthering the understanding of the distribution and nature of the various lithologic units and their context in a sedimentary depositional model.
-The updated model, based on lithogeochemical signatures of the various units along with their historical visual logging, shows stacked debris flows composed of basal non-argillaceous channelized debris flows breccias with a fining upward sequence of increasingly argillaceous-rich breccias capped by high calcium (Ca) phyllites, confined laterally in channels between either massive or thin-bedded platform carbonates.
-Two stacked debris flow sequences are apparent, the Lower and Upper reefs.
-The Upper Reef grades vertically into capping argillaceous limestones instead of discrete high Ca phyllites indicating a shallowing upward or filling of the debris flow channels.
-Based on this updated interpretation, a series individual debris flow cycles have been modeled.
-Low calcium (Ca) phyllites, such as the Anirak Schist (QP) and the Beaver Creek Phyllite respectively underlie and cap the local stratigraphy suggesting different sourcing than the locally derived high Ca phyllites of the debris flow dominated Bornite Carbonate sequence stratigraphy.
-The Beaver Creek Phyllite is in structural contact with the Bornite Carbonate Sequence while the contact with the underlying Anirak Schist is an unconformity.
-In addition to the stacked sedimentary stratigraphy, a crosscutting breccia dubbed the P-Breccia has been identified in and around the recently discovered South Reef mineralization.
-Though poorly defined by the overall lack of drilling in the area, the body which contains excellent copper grade lies at or near the Iron Mountain discontinuity.
-It remains unclear whether the P-Breccia is a post-depositional structural, hydrothermal or solution-collapse induced breccia.
+In 2015, Trilogy made an effort to improve the understanding of the distribution and nature of the various lithologic units and their context within a sedimentary depositional model.
+A new interpreation, based on lithogeochemical signatures of the various units along with their historical visual logging, concluded that stacked debris flows composed of basal non-argillaceous channelized breccias were overlain by upward fining upward sequence of increasingly argillaceous-rich breccias capped by high calcium (Ca) phyllites, confined laterally in channels between either massive or thin-bedded platform carbonates.

+Two mineralized stacked debrite sequences were named the Lower and Upper Reefs.
+The Upper Reef grades upward into argillaceous limestones instead of discrete high Ca phyllites indicating a waning of debris supply.
+Based on this interpretation, a series of individual debrites were identified and modeled.
+In contrast to the locally derived high-Ca phyllites of the debrite- dominated Bornite carbonate sequence, low calcium (Ca) phyllites are abundant in the allochthonous Anirak schist (quartz phyllite) and the The Beaver Creek phyllite that underlie and overlie the Bornite carbonate sequence, respectively.
+In addition to depositional lithostratigraphy, a crosscutting mineralized breccia called the "P-Breccia" has been identified in and around the South Reef deposit.
+Though poorly defined due to lack of drilling in the area, the P-Breccia zone-which contains excellent copper grade-lies at the apex of the Iron Mountain discontinuity.
+Although clearly post-deformational, it remains unclear whether the P-Breccia is a post-depositional structural, hydrothermal or solution-collapse breccia.

+A short lithostratigraphic project carried out during the 2021 field season updated the depositional environment of the Bornite succession; this resulted in significant differences when compared to the previously summarized interpretations.
+The Bornite succession is now understood to be a carbonate slope deposit characterized by (a) lime mudstone, exported to the slope from a contemporaneous shallow-marine carbonate factory, variably mixed with and interlayered with (b) "background" argillaceous sediment that is locally carbonaceous.
+Superimposed on these calcite-dominated "normal"

+slope strata are locally impressive thicknesses of dolomudstone-clast conglomerate (formerly "breccia").
+Slope limestone and siltstone-mudstone were originally centimetrically to decimetrically bedded, but are commonly ductilely deformed, producing the variably limey 'phyllites' that exhibit sub-mm scale foliation.
+In contrast, the dolostone-clast conglomerates and individual dolomudstone clasts responded brittlely to Brookian stress and show no significant shearing or plastic deformation.
+Instead, plastic deformation is largely restricted to the various phyllitic layers around the peripheries of the dolostone bodies.